Evacuation flight leaves London for Ahmedabad with 327 Indians

 Another passenger Hetal Munshi, a singer who will be returning to her four-year-old twins and elderly parents in Vadodara, said, “I know that the quarantine is for the greater good, but the thought of not being able to go home for 14 days is heavy.
 Moreover, if one has to opt for paid quarantine, it will be very difficult as none of us (15 other singers in her troupe) received the money for our performances since the lockdown… My husband is managing our twins and ageing parents without any help.”

 A doctor from Vidyanagar in Anand, Sonal Panchmatiya, said she hoped that the government would consider home quarantine for those who have space available at their residences.
-However, a 23-year-old student from Vadodara, Priya Balani, said, “I believe it is better for everyone that we stay in institutional quarantine.
+However, a 23-year-old student from Vadodara, Priya Balani said, “I believe it is better that everyone stays in institutional quarantine.
 These are just the precautions one needs to take during such trying times.
 We’ve waited for months to see our families, a few more days will not hurt.”

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines